Paying taxes sucks!

 TurboTax is the granddaddy of them all.
 You’d have to be pretty special & smart to outlast everyone else that’s come and gone in the online tax program space all these years.

 How do you file your income taxes?
-Do you DIY with an online tax program or do you pay a tax preparer? have you ever messed up and ended up having to pay a pro to fix it anyway?
+Do you DIY with tax apps or do you pay a tax preparer? have you ever messed up and ended up having to pay a pro to fix it anyway?
 Have you done both and found one to be a better option than the other? (remember, what works for one doesn’t always work for everyone and vice versa)